-Graduate Student Mentoring Resources and Guides
+Graduate Student Mentoring Workshop Information, Resources, and Guides

 Graduate student advising and mentoring relationships are foundational to students’ development as researchers, scholars, and/or professionals/creative practitioners.
 It is also a shared endeavor between the student and the University.
 The University's Graduate Student Advising and Mentoring Policy expands on the definitions of graduate advising and mentoring, the responsibilities for supporting mentoring and advising across the university, and defines who generally fulfills these roles.
 The following resources have been developed or are being shared from other peer institutions to support academic units, faculty, staff, and graduate students in our shared endeavor of supporting the development of students to the next stage of their professional lives.